TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/SharingAndSwitching/Index.rst

 using yet another different technique than earlier.

-In the TYPO3 CMS backend, create a standard page named :aspect:`LayoutSingleColumn` just under (inside) the “Home” page.
-On the “LayoutSingleColumn” standard page, create a TypoScript extension template.
+In the TYPO3 CMS backend, create a standard page named :name:`LayoutSingleColumn` just under (inside) the :name:`Home` page.
+On the :name:`LayoutSingleColumn` standard page, create a TypoScript extension template.
 In the TypoScript template Setup field, write the following lines::

    page = PAGE